mel-meng/hhnote/workflow/icm/2d_element_to_tin/README.md

 | Field not found | Verify the depth/ground fields contain numeric values |
 | Empty TIN output | Check that polygons have valid geometry and non-null attribute values |
 | Processing fails | Review the QGIS log panel for detailed error messages |

-## License

-This tool is provided for use with ICM 2D Zone workflows.